Linda Hendrickson

 TWIST -- Tablet Weavers' International Studies & Techniques

 TWIST promotes appreciation of tablet weaving and development of skills through a newsletter, exhibitions, and an Internet discussion group.
 The newsletter is written by the members, and is distributed three times per year.
 Topics include letters, techniques, technical tips, historical articles, product news, and announcements of interest to tablet weavers.
-Formed in 1994, our group now has approximately 200 members worldwide.
+Formed in 1994, our group now has more than 300 members worldwide.
 A great way to keep in touch with other tablet weavers.

 TabletWeaving Internet Discussion List